 The game is packed with a volume of information that’s seemingly as infinite as the universe itself, all of which kids aged 7-10 are encouraged to explore at their own pace.
 Along the way they’ll earn medals, build a rocket, and answer questions to send their faithful feline professor (and his new sidekick, Astro Mouse) hurtling through space — or plummeting into the endless void.
 It’s so fun, kids don’t even realize they’re being educated.
 Mission accomplished.

-To Actually Get To School: Daniel Tiger Day & Night / Stop & Go Potty
+An App for Actually Getting To School: Daniel Tiger Day & Night / Stop & Go Potty

 It would be a beautiful day in the neighborhood if someone got their butt in gear and out the door.
 Your preschooler is already enamored with Daniel, so put that affection to good use.
-In Day & Night, they’ll learn about some common routine behavior, like putting on their red hoodies and topping pancakes with fresh berries.
+In the Day & Night app for smartphones, they’ll learn about some common routine behavior, like putting on their red hoodies and topping pancakes with fresh berries.
 Damn, that tiger has the life!
 And, because going to the bathroom is an integral morning step, Stop & Go Potty helps toddlers identify when they have to go and even teaches them to wipe themselves.
 That’s worth $3 right there.